raycast/extensions/extensions/world-clock/README.md

 # World Clock

-Lookup the current time of a region, ip or domain.
+Query the current time of a region, ip or domain.

 **World Time** Query Service from [World Time API](http://worldtimeapi.org).
 The following notes are from the official website